“A small treasure of a book . . . part of a long line that descends

 his powers—here approaches the Shakespearean.
 Tol Proudfoot is huge,

-personally imposing and unkempt, is also the most graceful of
+farmer, personally imposing and unkempt, is also the most graceful of

-presences, reserved and gallant toward his tiny wife, the 90–pound
+presences, reserved and gallant toward his tiny wife, the

-tall tales of rural Americana.
-In the novella Watch with Me, we are
+and recall the tall tales of rural Americana.
+In the novella Watch

-given a story of such depth, breadth, and importance it earns being
+with Me, we are given a story of such depth, breadth, and importance

-American language during the 20th century.
+written in the American language during the twentieth century.

 Les mer